sushil2601/javaScript_practise/REACT.md

         }

 Q. what is React Element?
+Ans:-
-Ans:- A React Element is a plain JavaScript object that describes what you want to see on the screen.
+    .A React Element is a plain JavaScript object that describes what you want to see on the screen.
-    -Once created, a React element cannot be changed.
+    .Once created, a React element cannot be changed.

 Ex :-  const element = React.createElement('h1', null, 'Hello, world!');

 Q. Difference b/w React Element and React Component.
 Ans:-

-    React Element	                                        React Component A plain JavaScript object that represents a DOM node  A function or class that returns React elements Static description of the UI	                      Reusable logic and UI blueprint React.createElement()               	              function MyComponent() or class MyComponent Renders a DOM node	                                  Renders one or more React Elements
+  .An react is a plain Object describing what you want to see on the screen in terms of the DOM nodes or the other components.
+  .Element can contain other elements in their props.

+  .whereas a component can be declared in several different ways.
+  .It can be defined as class or defined as function.
+  .In either case, it takes props as an input and return a jsx as the output.

 Q. Babel :-
 Ans :-